Intro CS Syllabus

 Logic

 Programs should follow good design principles; someone who has never read your source code before should not have difficulty understanding how your program works.
-Programs that work, but that are convoluted or inefficient, shall not receive full credit.
+Programs that work, but that are convoluted or inefficient, may not receive full credit.

 Style